 Had a great experience here!
 Knowledgeable staff, great front desk, and even better patient care.
 All my questions were answered, and options were given.
 Very up front about costs as well!
 Highly recommend this place!

-If you suspect that you may have actinic keratosis, it’s important you see dermatologist.
+If you suspect that you may have actinic keratosis, it’s important you see a dermatologist.
 During a consultation, Dr. Ness can provide you with an accurate diagnosis for your AK.
 This can include closely examining your skin and even performing a biopsy on your skin to determine your concerns and treatment options.
 There are many different types of treatments that can be used for actinic keratosis.
 Treatment methods include:

 - Cryotherapy: Freezes the visible AKs and destroys them.